lisp/de.setf.thrift/README.md

 Datagraph's Cassandra-based RDF store[[7]].
 The code evolved from an initial version which had been submitted to Thift in 2008[[8]].

-An demonstration of access through the Cassandra API is among the READMES[[9]].
+A demonstration of access through the Cassandra API is among the READMES[[9]].

 Issues
 ------